 The Emerson G. Reinsch Library is located on the 26th Street side of Marymount's main campus.
 The library supports the University's programs with a collection of books, electronic resources, periodicals, special collections, audiovisual materials, reserves, and reference assistance.
 Comprised of four floors, the library is equipped with more than 80 computers, one video-viewing station, and 10 study and meeting rooms to facilitate group work.

 In addition to the library, the building houses the Reinsch Auditorium, the Barry Art Gallery, the University Archives, the John T. and Agnes J. Gomatos Reading Room, the Gomatos Information Literacy Room, the Library Instruction Room, and the Hoyt and Boldt reading rooms.

-Additional library resources are available in the Ballston Center Library Extension, now located at 4040 Fairfax Drive in Arlington.
+Additional library resources are available in the Ballston Center Library Extension.

 Library & Learning Services is committed to providing excellent services, resources, and programs.

 L&LS supports the mission of the University by

 - Building a collection that supports the University Curriculum

 - Supporting classroom learning, teaching, and research needs